blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 ## Vince

-Pomme’s Side Special (Vince my beloved) can be hit back by the opponent to have his command grab canceled.
-Fully charging Side Special makes Vince invulnerable to all attacks, allowing the command grab to always go through even if Vince is hit.
+Pomme’s Side Special (Vince my beloved) can usually be hit back by the opponent to have his command grab canceled.
+However, fully charging Side Special makes Vince invulnerable to all attacks, allowing the command grab to always go through even if Vince is hit.
 This a great tool especially for edgeguarding, as Vince getting hit will make the opponent go through hitpause and then grab them, allowing you to get an easy follow up.

 {{< video full-charge-vince >}}